-The most common causes of groin injury result from these muscles, tendons and ligaments being over-stretched, over-used, or ‘pulled’.
+The most common causes of groin injury result from these muscles, tendons and ligaments being over-stretched, over-used, or ‘pulled’ (strained).

 Occasionally groin pain is actually the result of nerve injuries in the lower-back or from hernias that push down into the groin area.
-If pain is severe, persisting, or associated with nausea or vomiting it is very important to get medical treatment as soon as possible.
+If pain is severe, doesn’t go away, or you also have nausea or vomiting it is very important to get medical treatment as soon as possible.